Belu-momhn/Belu-momhn/README.md

-## not work for me password?
+## not work for me Bluetooth?

-hour passwords WiFi is discord server one of those times are
+hour Bluetooth WiFi is discord server one of those times are open settings > Bluetooth